colinmichaellynch/Effect-of-Fungicide-on-Bees/README.md

 ## Background

 The use of fungicides is widespread within the US agricultural industry, and yet its ecological effects are not well studied.
 My collaborator Nicole Desjardins wanted determine the effect of fungicide on an important pollinator the European Honey Bee by exposing some colonies to the fungicide Pristine and then allowing them to forage for food.
-She then tracked which bees came back to the hive, when they came back, and she also recorded ecological factors such as temperature at the time of arrival.
+She then tracked which bees came back to the hive, when they came back, and she also recorded ecological factors such as temperature at the time they left the hive.
 She compared these results to a control group which did not recieve pristine.
 I was recruited to determine if Pristine did in fact have an effect on bees and determine which other factors may have contributed to the bee's arrival time.

 ## Methods